 - Disciplinary actions include dismissal from the school

-As part of the effort to provide an environment conductive to the school’s mission, the following services relating to sexual assault are provided at Hairmasters Institute of Cosmetology, Inc. The school provides educational programs (referenced above) to enhance awareness of sexual assault and the condition that fosters this offense on school campuses.
+As part of the effort to provide an environment conducive to the school’s mission, the following services relating to sexual assault are provided at Hairmasters Institute of Cosmetology.
+The school provides educational programs (referenced above) to enhance awareness of sexual assault and the condition that fosters this offense on school campuses.
 The school undertakes efforts to safeguard the rights and interest of the survivor and pursues sanctions against the perpetrator(s) of sexual assault.
 The school official will, upon request, arrange transportation to a hospital for treatment and evidence collection; provide notification top an off-campus and counseling service; provide assistance in contracting the appropriate law enforcement agency as applicable.

 HMIC does not tolerate sexual assault against females or males, whether committed by a stranger or by an acquaintance.
 The school attempts to protect members of the school community, including visitors, from sexual assaults and offers any student or staff member who survives a sexual assault that occurs within the context of the school community the support necessary to enable them to continue their academic or career goals.